yashwantbezawada/yashwantbezawada/README.md

 *"In a world full of GPT wrappers, be the person who actually reads the docs."*

-<sub>Last updated: Nov 2025 • Built with TypeScript, deployed on Vercel, debugged with Claude • This README is 100% organic, locally-sourced, artisanal markdown</sub>
+<sub>Last updated: Nov 2025 • Built with TypeScript • Deployed on Vercel • Runs on caffeine</sub>